lsauthie/nlp/README.md

 The script uses console user input to trigger functionalities like changing the question manually or looking for the right answer using keywords.
 The script relies on CSV file which need to be deployed in the same folder as the script.

+Please note that the script has been developed for Windows and has not been tested on other platforms.

 ## Modules
 * main.py - the core module
 * cosine.py - where comparison is processed using NLP paradigms